Irina Perminova: Scientific career

-In 1991 she accepted invitation of Professor Valery Samsonovich Petrosyan and returned to her alma mater in the capacity of the Senior Researcher at the Division of Organic Chemistry.
-Unfortunately, this event coincided with demolishing of the Soviet Union.
+In 1991 she accepted an invitation of Professor Valery Samsonovich Petrosyan and returned to her alma mater in the capacity of the Senior Researcher at the Division of Organic Chemistry.
+Unfortunately, this event coincided with the end of the Soviet Union.
 The state funding of science almost completely stopped.
-And again, Irina's mother helped the young scientific group to survive by sending the large package of necessary chemical glassware and reagents from the Gomel Superphosphate Plant, where she worked by that time, to the Department of Chemistry of the Lomonosov MSU.
+And again, Irina's mother helped the young scientific group to survive by sending the large package of necessary chemical glassware and reagents from the Gomel Superphosphate Plant, where she was working, to the Department of Chemistry of the Lomonosov MSU.

 At the MSU, Irina Perminova focused her research on three areas: firstly, on the studies of structure and molecular organization of humic substances, secondly, on the study of binding and detoxifying properties of humics in relation to heavy metals, polycyclic aromatic hydrocarbons, and pesticides, and, thirdly, on the search for descriptors and numerical methods for describing the structure of humic substances to build predictive "structure – property" relationships.
 In the course of these studies, seven PhD theses were defended under her supervision: Danchenko N.N.
 (1997), Anisimova M.A.
 (1997), Kovalevsky D.V.
 (1998), Zhilin D.M.
 (1998), Kulikova N.A.
 (1999), Grechishcheva N.Yu.
 (2000), Kholodov V.A.
 (2003).
 A vast data set on structure and properties of humic substances was obtained, which formed the factual basis of her Dr. Habil. dissertation.

 Irina Perminova defended Dr. Habil.
 Dissertation in Analytical Chemistry entitled "Analysis, classification and prediction of the properties of humic acids"[6] in 2000 at the Department of Chemistry of the Lomonosov MSU.
 In this work for the first time the methodological principles of quantitative analysis of humic substances in terms of composition were formulated using determination of elemental, structural-group and molecular-mass composition, as well as a method of generation of numerical descriptors of structure in terms of integral composition descriptors at the elemental, group and molecular level.
 For the first time, the legitimacy of the reproducibility ideal for humic systems was experimentally proven: this showed that humics represent typified system with the predictable lines of evolution.
 In this direction, the first papers were published in the number one journal in the field of Environmental Chemistry – Environmental Science and Technology.
 The result of the generalization of works on the ecological chemistry of humic substances was a monograph published in 2005 in the Springer publishing house entitled: "Use of Humic Substances to Remedy Polluted Environments: from theory to practice", where Irina Perminova became the editor-in-chief.
 In the same monograph, her seminal review article was published: "Remediation Chemistry of Humic Substances" co-authored with Kirk Hatfield from the University of Florida (USA).

-In 2006 Irina Perminova was awarded a title of Professor in Ecology (Chemical sciences).
+In 2006 Irina Perminova was awarded the title of Professor in Ecology (Chemical Sciences).